ZGao28/ZGao28.github.io/notes_page/programming-notes/programmingbasics/variables.md

 # Variables

 The concept of variables is one of the most important in programming.
-They are used to store all the information and data in a program, and is present in almost every kind of application.
+They are used to store all the information and data in a program, and are present in almost every kind of application.

 ## Data Types
 There are many many different data types, used for storing different kinds of dataThese are all variables, and the general way to create